TinhHuynh/FiBearForBear/README.md

 # FiBearForBear
-App FibearForBear is an Android project for SWD (Software Architecture & Design) assignment in my university
+App Fibear For Bear is an Android project for SWD (Software Architecture & Design) assignment in my university